HTMLCSS-GodMode/omnifood-site/README.md

 - **Pricing Model Section**: A new **Pricing Model Section** has been added to display the various service plans with pricing tiers, benefits, and comparisons for easy selection.
 - **Grid System Enhancements**: The grid system has been further refined for improved responsiveness and better organization across different screen sizes.

-### Version 7.0.0 - October 11, 2024

-- **Testimonial Section**: Added a new **Testimonial Section** to display customer feedback with clean, smooth transitions for building trust and credibility.
-- **Gallery Section**: Introduced an interactive **Gallery Section** with engaging hover effects and animations to showcase OmniFood's meals and services.
-- **Improved Aesthetics**: Visual enhancements across the site for a more polished and consistent look, with improved typography, spacing, and color contrast.

 For a complete list of all updates and changes, please refer to the [Releases](https://github.com/HTMLCSS-GodMode/omnifood-site/releases) section of our GitHub repository.